Yangon, Bagan, Mandalay, Inle Lake

 Our itinerary includes the capital, Yangon with it’s many sights and sounds including the golden Schwedagon Pagoda and colorful early morning fish markets.

 We will then visit the ancient religious city of Bagan, where the landscape is filled with thousands of temples and is one of the most special places on Earth.
+There is an optional hot air balloon ride too.

 Next is Mandalay, where we will photograph monks and local children in and around local villages and many of the amazing temples and monasteries.